rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 In this section, we highlight a specific issue where we could benefit from the community's assistance in finding a solution.
 These problems are generally straightforward to address, and serve as an excellent opportunity to become acquainted with the various RokuCommunity codebases.

 This month, we'd like to draw attention to [bslint#41](https://github.com/rokucommunity/bslint/issues/41).
-Many linters support enforcing that all files have a trailing newline which encourages consistency across your project. @rokucommunity/bslint does not currently have a rule for this, which is something we'd love to see added.
+Many linters support enforcing that all files have a trailing newline, which ensures consistency across your project. @rokucommunity/bslint does not currently have a rule for this, which is something we'd love to see added.
 Here's how the error looks in a typescript project using eslint:

 ![image](https://github.com/rokucommunity/bslint/assets/2544493/e5458612-4667-4a03-a1af-21f7c6536a3e)

 If you're interested in working on this feature, please comment on the [github issue](https://github.com/rokucommunity/bslint/issues/41) or reach out to us on [Slack](https://join.slack.com/t/rokudevelopers/shared_invite/zt-4vw7rg6v-NH46oY7hTktpRIBM_zGvwA)

 # Editor
 ## Always request screenshot on initial load, add ability to copy screenshot
 <!-- 2023-12-20 (for v2.45.10 released on 2024-01-10), https://github.com/RokuCommunity/vscode-brightscript-language/pull/536 -->

 We fixed a few bugs in the "Device View" panel related to downloading a screenshot.
-Previously, if you didn't have the continuous screenshot capture enabled, it would not request any on its own unless you clicked refresh.
+Previously, if you didn't have the continuous screenshot capture enabled, it wouldn't have downloaded the very first screenshot, requiring you to click "refresh" in order for this functionality to work.
 Now it requests an initial screenshot which mitigates the issue.

 ![image](https://github.com/rokucommunity/vscode-brightscript-language/assets/2544493/2d45bf7c-ce14-4f4f-a5cc-e15b69687f97)